kohlschutter/unsock/README.md

 While *unsock* already has several checks for common options, some are still missing.
 Use the *debug* build to add some logging when debugging these cases.

+In order to determine the socket file in `UNSOCK_DIR`, the address part of the `AF_INET` address is currently not taken into consideration (only the port number is), which may lead to unexpected results.
+Use a narrowly specified `UNSOCK_ADDR` to compensate.

 Currently, only little-endian architectures are tested/supported.

 # Changelog